 Benefits and Perks

-Just two-fifths of alumni enjoy paid vacation and merely one-third of alumni get paid sick time.
-Health insurance benefits extend to most graduates, and a strong majority of grads sign up for dental plans.
-A large number of respondents set up a 401(k) to save for retirement.
-Graduates of University of California are also recipients of a casual working environment, a company-subsidized cell phone, life insurance, and free drinks.
+Only one in three grads for this school enjoy paid vacation days and about one in five survey participants get paid sick time.
+Health insurance benefits extend to a large number of survey participants, and a fair number of grads sign up for dental plans.
+In an effort to save up for the years ahead, most alumni contribute to a 401(k).
+Other benefits that University of California alumni receive are a casual working environment, a company-subsidized cell phone, life insurance, and free drinks.